x4dqn/Open3Dmap/docs/examples/readme.md

 # SplatJSON Examples

-This directory contains example SplatJSON files demonstrating various use cases and features of the OpenARMap spatial data format.
+This directory contains example SplatJSON files demonstrating various use cases and features of the open3dmap spatial data format.

 ## Overview